WolframResearch/reback-js/docs/Notebooks.md

     * if linearized items are not the same as before (`===` check should be enough):
         * if no `CodeMirror` instance exists yet: create a `CodeMirror` instance `cm` with that content
         * if `CodeMirror` exists already: update its content (maybe try to preserve cursor position)

-## Open questions, thoughts

-* Should we have a decorator to explicitly distinguish (public?) component methods that are safe to call before rendering (and maybe also a decorators for methods that are not, i.e. they should only be called after or while the component is rendered)?

-    ```
-    class A extends Component {
-        @public @dependentOnRender
-        resolveSomeOptionValue() {
-        }

-        @independentFromRender
-        initializeSomething() {
-        }
-    }
-    ```
-* Options handling will change: We want the concrete option classes to be simpler and more "functional", so they can be used outside the context of another component's render pass.
-They would not be `Component`s themselves anymore, but just simple classes with static methods to process raw option values.
-There would still be a wrapper `Component` (similar to the current `BaseOption`) that takes care of the lifecycle of options, especially if they have a `Dynamic` value.